gpg/gpg4win/doc/README.en.txt

 - GnuPG-Backend:
   * Gpg-agent may now be used as Pageant (PuTTY authentication agent) replacement with additional smartcard support.
+  * Updated to GnuPG 2.0.21.

+- GPA:
+  * Fixed crash when copying a key in the clipboard (gnupg bug #1525).

 - Installer:
   * Updated license page.
   * Removed S/MIME HOWTO page (still easily accessible via Gpg4win's program menu entry).

+- Gpg4win portable Version:
+  * Added mkportable.exe as a new tool to create a portable installation.
+    HOWTO: Install Gpg4win with all components and then run from the install directory: 'mkportable.exe [OPTIONS] TARGETDIR'.
+      Use 'mkportable.exe --help' to get all options.

 3. Known Bugs (and Workarounds)